davidsntg/azure-application-gateway-microhack/1-scenario.md

 ## Task 3: Review Listeners

 > Listeners listen for requests received on the Frontend IP they are associated with, on a specific port and protocol.
-There is [two types of listeners](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-components#types-of-listeners):
+There are [two types of listeners](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-components#types-of-listeners):
 > * Basic listener: process all requests hitting the associated Frontend IP and matching their configured port and protocol
 > * Multi-site listeners: process all requests hitting the associated Frontend IP and matching their configured port and protocol and **hostname**.